COVID-19 Precautions at Thomas Warburton

 Security of supply with regard to our sources of supply:

-- As of today, there is still no interruption in the supply chain by our suppliers on a larger scale.
+- At the present time, there is no interruption in the supply chain by our suppliers on a larger scale.

 - Should bottlenecks of item availability become apparent, we will contact our customers to discuss a joint situation-specific solution.